chrishol/optimizer/NEW_FEATURE_LIST.md

 ### General

 - Authentication
+- Add CSV upload screen to streamline data imports

 ### DFS

+- Add actual results to games and import from Pro Football Reference
-- Display and conditional formatting of team rankings
+- Make team rankings 'team_name' an enum
 - Add header to display which results are being shown
 - Figure out what to do with "lineup finder" and "swap finder" features
 - Introduce concept of a "slate" with a type (e.g. Showdown)